Am Solar is proud to sponsor this article.

 - Easy placement: Lithium batteries come in a variety of configurations to accommodate tight confines of RVs.

 “The power per cubic foot is much higher with lithium batteries over AGM batteries and the power per pound is much higher,” says Towne.
 “They also charge more quickly by solar energy, which means RVers don’t have to connect to shore power quite as long or even run a generator for long periods.”

 Additionally, if RVers have a high output alternator in their RV, lithiums charge in a few hours while traveling.
 This means they can always attain a full charge even during unfavorable weather conditions.

 Towne continued to explain that there have been some concerns about lithium batteries being susceptible to potential fires.
 But, he says the technology in the AM Solar lithium batteries is inherently non-combustible.

 “There have been a lot of concerns about lithium batteries catching on fire,” says Towne.
 “There are several different lithium technologies available and the LiFePO4 technology we use is non- combustible.
 It’s very different than the type of lithium batteries that have been known to cause fires.”

-On the retail pricing side lithium batteries are considerably more expensive than AGM batteries.
-However, the benefits and value is much greater.
+On the retail pricing side, lithium batteries are considerably more expensive than AGM batteries.
+However, the benefits and value are much greater.

-For example, lithium batteries have a life span of up to ten years (while AGM last up to five).
+For example, lithium batteries have a lifespan of up to ten years (while AGM lasts up to five).
 They also charge faster, offer 3 ½ times more usable amp hours than AGM batteries of the same weight, and have a higher resistance to cold environments.
 In fact, they deliver more than 80 percent of its energy in -20°C temperatures.

 “Lithium batteries are more expensive but the cost pays off in the long run,” says Towne.
 “If you are going to have your RV for just two years, definitely consider an AGM battery bank.
 If you’re are thinking of full-timing or planning on traveling for many years, lithium batteries are the way to go.”